rlawrenc/cosc_304/labs/setup/README.md

 ## Install Java

 If your computer does not have at least Java 17, install [the latest Java version](https://www.oracle.com/java/technologies/downloads/).
+You may install JDK 21 or JDK 24.

 ## Install SQuirreL SQL (Optional)